F1rst-Unicorn/stocks/manual/server/maintenance.md

 ## Stocks server log

 The log file of the stocks server is at `/var/log/tomcatX/stocks.log`, where X is your tomcat version.
-The used library is log4j2.
-If the default tomcat `server.xml` is used the log config is stored in `${catalina.base}/webapps/stocks/WEB-INF/classes/log4j2.xml`.
-The server refreshes the config every 30 seconds so the log level can be adjusted without restarting the server.
+The used library is [log4j2](https://logging.apache.org/log4j/2.x/manual/index.html) and the configuration file is stored in `/etc/stocks-server/log4j2.xml`.
+The server refreshes the config every 10 seconds so the log level can be adjusted without restarting the server.

-The config can be reset by removing the directory `${catalina.base}/webapps/stocks` (but not the symlinks).
-Note that during redeployment the webapp might be subject to downtime.

 ## Stocks config file